josemotta/iot-tofu/rpi/ws281x/README.md

 ## Ws281x Service

 Back-end for the Ws281x led strip manager at RPIs managed by the boot server.
-It is inspired on James' job described at https://github.com/jamesridgway/home-office-lights2.
+It is based on James Ridgway's [home-office-lights2](https://github.com/jamesridgway/home-office-lights2).

-Please note it is expected to be installed at RPIs, not at the Tofu boot server.
+Please note this is expected to be installed at RPIs.
+It was not tested at Tofu boot server.

 ### Install